pdoehle/swc-notes/python.md

 print(small)
 ```

-> What happens if we take of both numbers from the slice?
+> What happens if we take off both numbers from the slice?

 ```python
 small = data[:3, :]